sameershekhar100/sameershekhar100/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ProjectEESA
+- 🔭 I’m currently working on NITP Helpdesk
 - 🌱 I’m currently learning Data Structures and algorithms
 - 👯 I’m looking to collaborate on somthing which is something useful for the society
-- 🤔 I’m looking for help with Machine Learning and AWS
+- 🤔 I’m looking for help with Machine Learning.
 - 💬 Ask me about anything related to music ,games or programming...
 - 📫 How to reach me: here's my insta id(sameershekhar100)
 - ⚡ Fun fact: I love music (especially guitar ;) and really like to interact new people and travelling